 Most interesting is its mechanism of action.
 By modulating a stress-activated protein kinase called JNK, Rhodiola restores the normal sensitivity of cortisol receptors.
 This was demonstrated in a 2009 Swedish placebo-controlled study.
 At the end of the 4 week study, participants given Rhodiola had measurably lower cortisol levels than placebo, and scored better on scales of burn-out and cognitive function.

 Researchers propose that the constituents in Rhodiola and other adaptogen herbs act like mild stress-mimics.
 They induce stress protection mechanisms such as heat shock proteins, and modulate the HPA axis.
 In this way, they inoculate the body against stress, and are a type of hormesis.
 Hormesis is a biological response whereby a mild stressor (such as exercise or calorie restriction) induces a homeostatic mechanism that protects against other stressors.

 Does Rhodiola invite our body to prepare for the stress of a harsh Arctic climate?
-Is that helpful for other types of stresses?
+Maybe that’s why it helps for other types of stresses.

-I loved the time that I’ve spent in Arctic wilderness.
-It is an austere, beautiful place (albeit full of biting flies).
-If an Arctic plant can now instruct my body to cope with the stresses of modern Sydney life, then so much the better.
-But it is not for such esoteric reasons that I take Rhodiola.
+I cherish the time I spent in the Arctic wilderness.
+It is an austere, beautiful place.
+If an Arctic plant can instruct my body to cope with the stresses of modern Sydneyc city life, then so much the better.
+But it is not for such esoteric reasons that I take rhodiola.
 I take it because it makes me feel better, and this year, I hope that it will keep me from burning out in clinic again.

 Rhodiola and other adaptogen herbs should be taken for between 2-6 months.
 Use caution with any licorice-containing formulas, as they can raise blood pressure.